-I did not know who these Russians were, and that they were the same thing as the Soviet Union, but I figured this was not the right time for me to ask.
+I didn’t know who these “Russians” were, and if they were the same thing as the “Soviet Union”, but I figured this was not the right time for me to ask.

 “Yeah, me too”, said Molly’s dad, “Though I never in a million years thought it could ever come true!”

 The grownup women at the party had not been saying anything, but now mom did.
 When she talked, it sounded like she was in charge, and other people stopped talking and listened.